Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 A regional endpoint is the same for every resource in a region.
 A complete list of supported regional endpoints can be consulted [here][regional_endpoints].
 Please note that regional endpoints do not support AAD authentication.

-A custom subdomain, on the other hand, is a name that is unique to the Document Intelligence resource.
+A custom subdomain, on the other hand, is a name that is unique to the Form Recognizer resource.
 They can only be used by [single-service resources][cognitive_resource_portal].

 #### Get the API key